Valero Energy (NYSE:VLO) Price Target Increased to $116.00 by Analysts at Cowen

-Valero Energy (NYSE:VLO – Get Rating) had its target price boosted by stock analysts at Cowen from $106.00 to $116.00 in a research note issued to investors on Wednesday, The Fly reports.
-Cowen’s target price would suggest a potential upside of 10.33% from the stock’s current price.
+Valero Energy (NYSE:VLO – Get Rating) had its price target hoisted by equities researchers at Cowen from $106.00 to $116.00 in a research note issued on Wednesday, Stock Target Advisor reports.
+Cowen’s price target points to a potential upside of 9.98% from the company’s current price.

-VLO has been the subject of several other reports.
-Piper Sandler increased their price objective on Valero Energy from $95.00 to $121.00 and gave the stock an “overweight” rating in a research note on Monday, April 18th.
-Barclays increased their price objective on Valero Energy from $114.00 to $120.00 in a report on Wednesday.
+Other equities research analysts have also issued research reports about the company.
+TheStreet upgraded Valero Energy from a “c” rating to a “b” rating in a research report on Thursday, January 27th.
+Piper Sandler upped their target price on Valero Energy from $95.00 to $121.00 and gave the company an “overweight” rating in a research report on Monday, April 18th.
 StockNews.com started coverage on Valero Energy in a report on Thursday, March 31st.
-They set a “buy” rating for the company.
-Citigroup increased their price objective on Valero Energy from $94.00 to $120.00 and gave the company a “buy” rating in a report on Tuesday.
-Finally, Morgan Stanley increased their price objective on Valero Energy from $100.00 to $125.00 and gave the company an “overweight” rating in a report on Monday, April 18th.
-One equities research analyst has rated the stock with a hold rating, eleven have assigned a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $114.08.
+They issued a “buy” rating on the stock.
+Raymond James increased their price target on Valero Energy from $105.00 to $117.00 and gave the stock a “strong-buy” rating in a report on Friday, April 8th.
+Finally, Citigroup increased their price target on Valero Energy from $94.00 to $120.00 and gave the stock a “buy” rating in a report on Tuesday.
+One research analyst has rated the stock with a hold rating, eleven have given a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus target price of $114.21.

 Valero Energy Corporation manufactures, markets, and sells transportation fuels and petrochemical products in the United States, Canada, the United Kingdom, Ireland, and internationally.
 The company operates through three segments: Refining, Renewable Diesel, and Ethanol.
 It produces conventional, premium, and reformulated gasolines; gasoline meeting the specifications of the California Air Resources Board (CARB); diesel fuels, and low-sulfur and ultra-low-sulfur diesel fuels; CARB diesel; other distillates; jet fuels; blendstocks; and asphalts, petrochemicals, lubricants, and other refined petroleum products, as well as sells lube oils and natural gas liquids.